 One proven productivity technique is time blocking, which involves setting an appointment (with yourself) to do a single, high-cognitive demand task or a batch of similar tasks (like emails or phone calls) in a specific time block.

-Be sure to match the task with your energy level, so that you are handling your biggest, most taxing projects when your mental clarity and attention span are at its peak.
+Be sure to match the task with your energy level while you’re time blocking so that you are handling your biggest, most taxing projects when your mental clarity and attention span are at its peak.
 And, schedule your routine tasks and administrative projects for time when your energy is low or you are more distraction-prone.